 A Short Story by Bekah Ferguson.

-It was weird to see Mark like that.
-I guess I’d been expecting him to look more like he was sleeping, but instead he just looked like someone different.
-I only glanced at his face for a second though before looking away and fixating on his clasped hands instead.
-His fingers looked rubbery like a doll’s.
+It was really weird to see Mark like that.
+I guess I’d been expecting him to look like he was asleep, but instead he just looked like someone else, like a different person.
+I only glanced at his face for a few seconds however before looking away and fixating on his clasped hands instead.
+His fingers were rubbery like a doll’s.

-“Mom,” I whispered on our way out to the parking lot afterwards, “why were his hands so strange looking, so white?”
+“Mom,” I whispered on our way out to the parking lot, “why were his hands so strange looking, so white?”

 We climbed into the car.
 “It’s because there’s no longer any blood flowing through them,” she said, starting the car.
 She’d been unusually quiet that day.
 I buckled my seatbelt and stared down at my own clasped hands, noticing how pink they were.

-At school the next morning Kasey found me at recess and we went to the woods where already a group of kids had gathered chattering, scurrying about, pointing.
-I stared at the ground, the very spot where they said his body had laid, but it was just a bed of pine needles, no sign of anything.
-Some of the kids were searching for blood, they said, and looking delighted as though it were some great adventure.
+At school Monday morning Kasey found me at recess and we went to the woods where already a group of kids had gathered chattering, scurrying about, pointing, as they’d done on Friday as well.
+I stared at the ground, knowing it was the spot where they said his body had laid.
+It was just a bed of pine needles now but some of the kids were still searching for clues, any trace of what might have happened; looking delighted as though it were some great adventure.

-“I keep staring at his desk,” she said, slowly shredding up a dried maple leaf.
-She didn’t look at me, cropped brown hair hanging over her cheeks as she leaned forward.
-Her lips curled down in the corner and she snatched another leaf.
+“I keep staring at his empty desk,” Kasey said, slowly tearing apart a green maple leaf, cropped brown hair hanging over her cheeks as she leaned forward.
+Her lips curled down in the corner as she snatched another leaf from a sapling.